structuremap/structuremap/documentation/roadmap.md

 <!--Title: Roadmap-->
 <!--Url: roadmap-->

 StructureMap 3.0 marked a huge change in the StructureMap internals and public API's.
-At this point, the StructureMap team is only focusing on bug fixes encountered by users and incremental features requested on GitHub.
+4.0 is a much smaller release that primarily improves type scanning, diagnostics, and performance.
+The only breaking changes from 3 to 4 are in custom type scanning conventions.

 Please log any suspected bugs or feature requests on [StructureMap's GitHub page](https://github.com/structuremap/structuremap).

-## Future Plans

-Nothing definite has been planned at this point, but these are some of the things that the StructureMap team is considering for the future:

-1. We would be interested in supporting the Xamarin runtimes for Android and iPhone devices, but we need help from someone who is actually developing on these platforms.
-StructureMap 3.* targets PCL compliance, so this should be easy, right?
-Right?
-1. 4.0 will likely target the new K runtime and possibly try to take advantage of the Roslyn compiler abilities for metaprogramming
-1. With the closing down of the FubuMVC project, some functionality from the [FubuCore](https://github.com/DarthFubuMVC/fubucore) library may migrate to a future version of StructureMap.
+After 4.0 is released, the StructureMap team will finally focus on the new DNX platform and officially support a StructureMap adapter for DNX.